DC801/BM-Badge/SD_Card/MAGE/README.md

 **`hackable_state_a` (int)** and **`hackable_state_b` (int)** — These can be set arbitrarily as ints, but currently the MGE uses these bytes to store the entity's path.
 (See below.)

 **`path` (object)** — You can use this property to assign a vector object to an entity.
 It's primarily used for self-referential reasons: so that you can give multiple entities the same script to walk along a path and have each walk along their own path.
-(Set the target geometry to `%ENTITY_PATH%` for such scripts.).
+(Set the target `geometry` to `%ENTITY_PATH%` in such scripts.).

 **`hackable_state_c` (int)** and **`hackable_state_d` (int)** — These are not used for anything in the MGE yet, so might be considered "special use space."